tk421ade/plexrr/README.md

 plexrr download-next --confirm --quality-profile 1  # Actually request downloads in Sonarr

 # Webhook server for automating actions from Plex events
-plexrr webhook start                   # Start the webhook server as a daemon plexrr webhook start --foreground      # Start the webhook server in the foreground plexrr webhook start --port 9876       # Specify a custom port (default: 9876) plexrr webhook stop                    # Stop the webhook server plexrr webhook status                  # Check if the webhook server is running
+plexrr webhook start                        # Start the webhook server as a daemon plexrr webhook start --foreground           # Start the webhook server in the foreground plexrr webhook start --port 9876            # Specify a custom port (default: 9876) plexrr webhook start --debug                # Enable debug logging with full request/response details plexrr webhook start --log-file /path/to/log # Log to file instead of console plexrr webhook stop                         # Stop the webhook server plexrr webhook status                       # Check if the webhook server is running
 ```

 ## License